-While most people think of hypothermia as something that only happens in the winter, it’s actually very common to see hikers suffer from it year round.
-A sudden change in weather is all it takes for someone to fall victim to hypothermia.
+While most people think of hypothermia as something that only happens in the winter, it’s actually very common to see hikers suffer from this condition throughout the year – even in the summer.

-Stages of Hypothermia:
+Stages of Hypothermia